tjrivera/go-cap/README.md

 # GoCap

-GoCap is a golang based library and CLI for REDCap.
+GoCap is a golang based library for REDCap.
 It provides helpful abstractions for making requests to REDCap's REST API.

 The project is currently in development and not considered production-ready.